-The registry was founded in 1987 to create a place where MH events can be reported in a standardized format, entered into a database, and analyzed.
-Anesthesiologists whose patients experience MH or MH-like events, biopsy center directors who conduct MH susceptibility tests, individuals who have had an MH episode or who have undergone genetic testing for MH susceptibility, and family members of those diagnosed with MH have all contributed to the registry.
+The registry was founded in 1987 to create a place where MH events can be reported in a standardized format, entered into a database and analyzed.
+The registry is made up of reports from anesthesiologists whose patients experienced MH or MH-like events, biopsy center directors who conduct MH susceptibility tests, individuals who have had an MH episode or who have undergone genetic testing for MH susceptibility, and family members of those diagnosed with MH.

-As MH episodes are largely caused by anesthetic agents, it is especially important for anesthesiologists to gain a better understanding of the condition.
-Hosting the registry gives UF easy access to MH data, opening the door to future research directions in this area and putting the university on the cutting edge of advancing knowledge about MH.
+As malignant hyperthermia episodes are largely caused by anesthetic agents, it is especially important for anesthesiologists to gain a better understanding of the condition.
+Hosting the registry gives UF easy access to MH data, opening the door to future research in this area and putting the university on the cutting edge of advancing knowledge about MH.

-Nikolaus Gravenstein, MD, is serving as the registry’s director, with Cameron Smith, MD, as assistant director, Patrick Tighe, MD, MS, as data manager, and Amy Gunnett, RN, CCRC, as registry manager.
+Nikolaus Gravenstein, M.D., serves as the registry’s director.
+The rest of the team is comprised of Cameron Smith, M.D., as assistant director, Patrick Tighe, M.D., M.S., as data manager and Amy Gunnett, R.N., C.C.R.C., as registry manager.

-The Department of Anesthesiology NAMHR team is currently in the process of converting over 4000 paper records to digital entries using REDCap, a secure web-based application designed to support data capture for research studies.
-UF’s online NAMHR registry was built locally by Lei Zhang, MS, application development analyst in the Department of Anesthesiology.
-The updated web-based platform facilitates the registry’s enrollment process.
+The Department of Anesthesiology NAMHR team is currently in the process of converting over 4,000 paper records to digital entries using REDCap, a secure web-based application designed to support data capture for research studies.
+UF’s online NAMHR registry was built locally by Lei Zhang, M.S., application development analyst in the Department of Anesthesiology.
+This updated web-based platform facilitates the registry’s digital enrollment process.

 Current research projects include continued efforts to correlate MH phenotype with genotype, to compare chronic pain in MH-susceptible versus MH-negative subjects, and to determine the long-term sequelae and morbidity of an MH event as reported by subjects registered in NAMHR.